redisson/redisson/docs/data-and-services/locks-and-synchronizers.md

 ### Checking replica synchronization

-To close most of that window, Redisson can verify after each acquisition that the lock has propagated to the connected replicas.
+Redisson can verify after each acquisition that the lock has propagated to the connected replicas.
 Two `Config` settings control this:

 * `checkLockSyncedSlaves` — whether to confirm, after acquisition, that the lock reached the connected replicas.
 Enabled by default.
 * `slavesSyncTimeout` — how long to wait for that synchronization, in milliseconds (default `1000`).
 The same timeout applies to `RLock`, `RSemaphore`, and `RPermitExpirableSemaphore`.